mprimi/portable-secret/README.md

 #### Talk privately to friends, and share pictures

-I occasionally want to send or receive a text or a picture that I would like to be extra-extra-extra confidential, e.g., a spicy picture from my partner, a rant about coworker, or a joke that could hurt my reputation if read by someone that doesn't know me.
+I sometimes want to send or receive a text or a picture that and NOT share it with the platform I'm sending it with, e.g., a spicy picture from my partner, a rant about coworker, or a joke that could hurt my reputation if read by someone that doesn't know me.
 I do not trust the Big Tech companies with this kind of content, and neither should you.
-Here `PS` can add an extra layer of transport security, at the cost of a little inconvenience.

 *Paranoid scenario*: Google is reading my emails, Facebook is reading my messages, no dispute here.
 At any time in the future, my conversation on these platforms may leak (disgruntled employee, nation-state hack, sheer incompetence, ...).
 I'm ok with 99.999% of my messages leaking online.
 For the remaining 0.001%, I use `PS`, and I sleep better at night.

+#### Unexpected game over

+I worry about the troubles my family could run into in case of my unexpected death.
+I use `PS` to encrypt letters to my family to be opened in such a situation.
+They contain instructions for accessing my secure data and accounts.

+*Paranoid scenario*: I get hit by a bus.
+Because I store my data securely, my family would have no access to any online account, bank and other asset details.
+They may have to jump through many, many oops to recover access, if they even manage to discover they exist.

 ## On Portability

-I consider `PS` *portable* because:
+I call this kind of secret *portable* because:

  * It consists of a single HTML file with no external dependencies
- * It can be easily carried and stored (on computers, cloud drives, USB drives, FTP and web servers, ...)
+ * It can be easily carried and stored (on devices, cloud drives, USB drives, FTP and web servers, ...)
  * It requires no internet connection to decrypt (or encrypt for that matter)
  * It can be opened securely on any device and operating system that can run a semi-modern web browser
- * It uses NIST-recommended algorithm (e.g. compatible encryption/decryption can be trivially implemented in a different language)
+ * It uses NIST-recommended standard algorithm (e.g. compatible encryption/decryption can be trivially implemented in any language)

 ### On tools

-`PS` is a tool.
-As such, it can be used *wrong* (e.g. weak password for critical secret), or used to do bad things (e.g., facilitate exfiltration of IP or copyrighted material).
+Portable Secret is a *tool*.
+As such, it can be used *wrong* (e.g. weak password), or used to do bad things (e.g., facilitate exfiltration of intellectual property, or exchange copyrighted material).

 I cannot take responsibility for such misuse any more than a hammer manufacturer can take responsibility for you hammering your thumb, or using the hammer to attack someone.

-I can only hope that for each bad usage, there are 100 good ones (according to my own subjective notions of good and bad).
+I can only hope that for each bad usage, there are 1000 good ones (whatever good and bad means to me).

-As a society, we apply the same reasoning to hammers, cars, computers, and everything else that can be used for good and for bad.
+Hammers, cars, computers, and anything else can be used for good and for bad.

 ### Feedback